tianhaoz95/approveman/PRIVACY_POLICY.md

 * Read access to [single file](https://developer.github.com/v3/apps/permissions/#permission-on-single-file): `.github/approveman.yml`

 The app can be configured by created a `.github/approveman.yml` file.
-The app does not have access to any other files in your repository.
+The app will not access any other files in your repository.

 ## Sharing of data with 3rd party services